The Environment and Climate Change Law Review: Colombia

 Criminal investigations are conducted by the Specialised Unit of Environmental Crimes of the Attorney General's Office.
 This office is competent to initiate criminal investigations against alleged offenders exclusively when their actions may have criminal consequences.

-According to the Colombian Penal Code, when an individual or a company causes severe damage to the environment, natural resources, or affects human health, a criminal proceeding may be initiated to determine the level of responsibility of the alleged infringer.
+According to the Colombian Penal Code, when an individual or a company causes severe damage to the environment or natural resources, or affects human health, a criminal proceeding may be initiated to determine the level of responsibility of the alleged infringer.
 If found guilty, the perpetrator will be subject to penalties such as a term of imprisonment of between two and six years and fines ranging from 100 to 25,000 times the legal monthly wage (determined by the executive (the office of the president and its direct dependencies)each year).

 The environmental criminal offences, according to Colombian criminal statutes, are as follows: